wssci/fall-2019-meeting/program.md

 ##### October 14th
 The technical program will be a full day on Monday, concluding in an evening reception.
 Breakfast, lunch, and coffee breaks will be included Monday.
 ##### October 15th
 The technical program will be a half day, ending no later that 1pm.
 Breakfast and a coffee break will be included Tuesday.

+In the afternoon, there will be an optional tour of Sandia National Laboratories Thermal Test Complex.
+See activities page for detials.
 ##### Technical Program
 A draft of the technical program will be avaible in October.